Shopify/hydrogen/.changeset/thirty-rice-sin.md

 <Image data={data} width="5rem" />
 ```

-Which would result in the same HTML as above, however the generated URLs would not have `height` or `crop` parameters appended to them, and the generated `aspect-ratio` in `style` would be `4000 / 4000` (if using the same `data` values as our original example).
+Which would result in the same HTML as above, however the generated URLs inside the `src` and `srcset` attributes would not have `height` or `crop` parameters appended to them, and the generated `aspect-ratio` in `style` would be `4000 / 4000` (if using the same `data` values as our original example).

 #### Custom Loaders